Coop8/Rays/README.md

 	 - Small adjustments such as aligning the headers to left of the views instead of the center, combining all week days into one view, and adding shadows here and there.
  - The Code
 	 - I had to update the API call code as it was outdated.
-	 - I added the chance of precipitation as the tutorial was using dew_point instead.
+	 - I added the chance of precipitation(pop) as the tutorial was using dew_point instead.

 Some things that I would like to add/change in the future include: